 When you're thinking about publishing a book, you need to be planning ahead so that you don't end up scrambling to put together a website, figure out how to sell the book on Amazon and other places, and think about how you're going to brand yourself as an author all at the same time!

 That is why I built my business on Shopify.
-It started out as something I needed to learn because I am an Ecommerce coach.
+It started as something I needed to learn because I am an Ecommerce coach.
 But I discovered how easy it was to have all my ducks in one pond.
-I did not have to create a separate website, a blog or a shopping cart.
-In Shopify, it is all in one place.
-Even my marketing tools and financial records are part of the Shopify system.
+I did not have to create a separate website, a blog, or a shopping cart.
+In Shopify. it is all in one place.
+Even my marketing tools and financial records are part of the Shopify. system.
 I now have my courses on Shopify as well and don't need course platforms like Kajabi or Thinktific for instance, which is all an added expense for my business.

 Different Ways To Sell Books in Shopify.

 I have different ways I sell my book in my Shopify store.
 Before I made my decision, I tested the various outlets or POD to see the quality of the printed books.
-Then I did a profit analysis to see what was the best option for my profit margin, and also how long the fulfillment took with each of the printing options.
+Then I did a profit analysis to see the best option for my profit margin and how long the fulfillment took with each printing option.

-Or, I order an author copy from Amazon KDP, add the customer address and add a gift message and ship it out via local Amazon internationally.
-It takes a bit more effort but you do make more money in the end.
+Or, I order an author copy from Amazon KDP, add the customer address, add a gift message, and ship it out via local Amazon internationally.
+It takes a bit more effort, but you make more money.

 So whatever your decision, look at the numbers and what suits you.

 It has been an amazing journey to build my business brand and my authority online.